SimonB97/omakub-personalized/README.md

 How to Get Future Official Updates

-When new Omakub versions are released, you can incorporate them into your fork:

 ```bash
 git fetch upstream
 # Merge from whichever branch upstream uses (likely master or stable)